lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 ### Running `arm64` applications on an `arm64e` system

-Using the `pacia.c` small program, we have demonstrated that the PAC instructions are fully functional in an `arm64e` running on an `arm64e` system.
+Using the `pacia` small program, we have demonstrated that the PAC instructions are fully functional in an `arm64e` running on an `arm64e` system.

 Using the small `libtest` library, we have also demonstrated how to mix `arm64` applications with `arm64e` libraries.
 What is the behavior of the PAC instructions in that context?